Peter Schiff: 2010 US Senate campaign

 In December 2008, some Connecticut citizens created a website encouraging Schiff to campaign against incumbent senator Christopher Dodd.
 Approximately 5,000 people made campaign contributions using the website.
 On February 21, 2009, a moneybomb raised over $20,000 for Schiff's campaign.

 In a May 2009 video blog, Schiff said that he was seriously considering a run for the US Senate, and when questioned by a Washington Post reporter, he said the chance of him entering politics was "better than 50-50."
 In June 2009, Schiff commissioned a poll of likely voters which indicated that he trailed Dodd in popularity by only four percentage points.
 On July 9, 2009, Schiff launched an exploratory committee and an official campaign website.

 After giving some hints he would run on The Daily Show, Schiff officially announced his candidacy for the Republican nomination on September 17, 2009, during the MSNBC Morning Joe show.
 By October 2009, Schiff had received more than 10,000 donations and many e-mails from around the world.
 Schiff's campaign received endorsements from Ron Paul and Steve Forbes.

 At the May 2010 Republican convention, Linda McMahon received the most delegate votes but not enough to prevent an August primary election challenge from Rob Simmons.
-Schiff failed to qualify for the primary at the convention but became the only Republican candidate to successfully petition on to the ballot.
+Schiff failed to qualify for the primary at the convention but became the only Republican candidate to successfully petition to be placed on the ballot.
 McMahon won the primary with 49% of the vote.
 Simmons came in second with 28% of the vote, and Schiff came in third with 23% of the vote.

 The general election was won by the Democratic Party primary winner, Richard Blumenthal.

 Other endorsements

 In April 2008, Schiff endorsed Murray Sabrin for the U.S. Senate seat in New Jersey.

 Schiff did not endorse McMahon in the 2012 Republican primary but rather her opponent, former representative Christopher Shays.
 Shays lost in the primary to McMahon, who lost in the general election to Democrat Chris Murphy.

+On July 18, 2025, Schiff denounced Elon Musk and his proposed America Party arguing that Musk's attempt to find a "middle ground" between the Republicans and Democrats is a fools errand.

 Media career

 Radio

-Prior to the financial crisis, Schiff frequently appeared on CNBC, Fox News and Bloomberg to voice his opinions on the US economy and financial markets.
+Prior to the 2008 financial crisis, Schiff frequently appeared on CNBC, Fox News and Bloomberg News to voice his opinions on the US economy and financial markets.
 However, after the financial crisis, his bookings dropped by 75 to 85% on these networks.

 In August 2012, Schiff replaced G. Gordon Liddy in the 10 a.m.–12 p.m. time slot on the Radio America network Internet broadcast.

 Webcast

-Schiff is also a video blogger in the internet and distributes his media through YouTube, Euro Pacific Capital, and iTunes.
+Schiff is also a video blogger on the internet and distributes his media through YouTube, Euro Pacific Capital, and iTunes.

 He has appeared four times as a guest on Joe Rogan's YouTube series and podcast.

 Television

 Schiff has been a commentator on CNBC and Fox Business.
-He is a frequent guest on Boom Bust.

-Track Record

-Schiff has an abysmal track record.
-He has been consistently wrong on both gold and silver.
-Despite his claims to the contrary, he failed to predict the financial collapse of 2008 in detail.